yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 #### Task summary <!-- omit in toc -->

-In this task you used a off-line data migration activity in the Azure Data Migration Service to migrate the database data from the on-premises SQL Server database to the Azure SQL database.
+In this task you used an off-line data migration activity in the Azure Data Migration Service to migrate the database data from the on-premises SQL Server database to the Azure SQL database.

 ### Exercise summary <!-- omit in toc -->